“Is that – a Messenger?”

 “I’ll take that as a yes.”

 On the summit of M’lal’orla, Wilfred opened his arms towards the distant bay.
 “Lord Azathoth!
 In your name I break the five seals!
 In return I implore you: bleed the dimensions; grant me chaos and open the way for the Great Old Ones to transform this land of vile science and blasphemous human conceit in your divine name!”

 He picked up the black horn.

 With all the strength he could muster in his young body, he slammed the horn down on the first of the bound hearts.

 As blood splattered across the altar, a rumble of thunder sounded in the clouds to his left.

 “Interesting,” he murmured, turning away from Jacob’s End.
 He squinted up at the clouds, his face creased with worry.
 He’d expected the response to come from the ocean, from the epicentre of the ring of creeping death, not from some point in mid-air.
 The sky was a whole different scenario, something he hadn’t planned for.
-It worried him the ritual had only just begun and already it was going awry.
-Then again, he consoled himself, wasn’t that the nature of chaos?
+It worried him that the ritual had only just begun and already it was going awry.
+Then again, he reminded himself, wasn’t that the nature of chaos?